thewulf7/adapter/README.md

 * Glide-3.7.0.jar == for load url image , of course you can replace it with other image load library .

 #Thanks
-* Repository is inspired by JoanZapata's base-adapter-helper (https://github.com/JoanZapata/base-adapter-helper) and modifies from it.
+* Inspired by JoanZapata's base-adapter-helper (https://github.com/JoanZapata/base-adapter-helper) and based on it .
 * Thanks JoaZapata(https://github.com/JoanZapata) for his greate job .